 Meridian annually provides the HR Committee with an executive compensation study covering each named executive officer position based on compensation survey information for the Compensation Peer Group.
 The Meridian study benchmarks each of our named executive officer's total direct compensation, and each component of this compensation, against the median components of target compensation provided by the Compensation Peer Group to officers serving in similar capacities if sufficient data is available.
-For the General Counsel position, the HR Committee similarly considered a size-adjusted market benchmark based on AEP's revenue using regression analysis.
+Because AEP is significantly larger than the peer group median as measured based on both revenue and market capitalization, the HR Committee also considered size adjusted median market data using a revenue regression analysis for the CEO and CFO positions.
+For the General Counsel position, insufficient data was available for the regression analysis so the HR Committee only considered the peer group median.
 Adequate peer group information was not available to provide compensation benchmarks for either the EVP-Utilities or the EVP and Chief Administrative Officer positions so broader samples were used to provide benchmarks.
-For the EVP-Utilities position, the HR Committee used the median for similar positions of all companies in the Willis Towers Watson 2018 CDB Energy Services Executive Compensation Survey - U.S. For the EVP and Chief Administrative Officer position, the HR Committee used similar positions in the Equilar Top 25 Survey and size adjusted this information.
+For the EVP-Utilities position, the HR Committee used a unit size revenue regression analysis of the market median for similar positions in a broad peer group of more than 50 companies in the Willis Towers Watson 2018 CDB Energy Services Executive Compensation Survey - U.S. For the EVP and Chief Administrative Officer position, the HR Committee used similar positions in the Equilar Top 25 2018 Survey and size adjusted this information.
+This is the same match used in the prior year.